Denpasar International Airport

 My one-bed suite at the HGI at Denpasar Airport

-It didn’t feel desperately hot, but it was mighty humid.
-So it wasn’t long before I was sweating profusely.
+It didn’t feel oppressively hot, but the humidity was intense, and it wasn’t long before I was sweating heavily.

 The en-suite bathroom at the HGI at Denpasar Airport